97harsh/97harsh.github.io/_posts/2023-02-25-contradictory-claims.md

 To extract drug-related research claims, the team used a method developed by Achakulvisut et al. with the June 17 release of COVID-19 filtered texts in the CORD-19 subset of biomedical literature provided by Kaggle.
 Research claims were extracted from the title, abstract, and conclusion sections only, with a predetermined set of section names being normalized as conclusion sections.
 To create an annotated set of comparable drug-related research claims, the team created a set of annotator guidelines in collaboration with a team at Roam Analytics.
 They then sampled a set of 1000 claims pairs for gold standard annotation.

 To detect contradictions, the team trained supervised models using a data regime of fine-tuning steps that were more domain- and task-specific.
-They used the Biomed-RoBERTa model fine-tuned on MedNLI, a corpus of pairs of contradictory/entailing/neutral sentences that are created based on clinicians’ synthetic premises based on hypotheses extracted from clinical notes in electronic medical records.
+They used the Biomed-RoBERTa model fine-tuned on MedNLI, a corpus of pairs of contradictory/entailing/neutral sentences created based on clinicians’ synthetic, with a predetermined set of section names notes in electronic medical records.
 They further fine-tuned the model using ManConCorpus, a corpus of research claims extracted from systematic reviews about specific topics in cardiovascular health.
-They also used negation detection and SBERT fine-tuned on MedNLI and ManConCorpus for claim similarity detection.
+They also used negation detection, and SBERT fine-tuned on MedNLI and ManConCorpus for claim similarity detection.

 ### Results: